nataliamadridb/281-Assignments/Week 2/Idea_1_NMB.md

 - Herreno, J., & Pedemonte, M. (2025). *The Geographic Effects of Monetary Policy Shocks* (Working Paper).
 - Romer, C. D., & Romer, D. H. (2004). *A New Measure of Monetary Shocks: Derivation and Implications*.
 American Economic Review, 94(4), 1055–1084.

+## Juan's comments

+Hi Natalia, is not very clear to me what you would be learning from this exercise other than the literal policy question.
+I'm sure you have something to say about this, but it would be good to elaborate on what are the new economics that this estimation would bring to the table.
+Think about the null hypothesis you want to reject.
+What is that exactly?